Ms-president/Excel-Project/README.md

 - **pivot table.csv:** A sample of the pivot table outputs used to generate the dashboard charts.

 - **Excel Project.xlsx:** The final Excel workbook containing all the data, pivot tables, and the interactive dashboard.
-- All embeded in one file (Excel project.xlsx)

 ## 🛠️ Data Cleaning Process
 The cleaning process was done in the working sheet and included: